thesephist/oak/README.md

 - Both ints and floats are full 64-bit.
 - Strings are mutable byte arrays, also used for arbitrary data storage in memory, like in Lua.
 For immutable strings, use atoms.
 - Lists are backed by a vector data structure -- appending and indexing is cheap, but cloning is not
 - For lists and objects, equality is defined as deep equality.
-There is no identity equality in Magnolia.
+There is no identity equality in Oak.

-We define a function in Magnolia with the `fn` keyword.
+We define a function in Oak with the `fn` keyword.
 A name is optional, and if given, will define that function in that scope.
 If there are no arguments, the `()` may be omitted.

 ```js
 fn double(n) 2 * n